KonWys01/SNS/README.md

 ## Installation

-To deploy this project run create virtualenv and install dependencies
+To setup the project create virtualenv and install dependencies

 ```bash
   python3.9 -m venv env